Sixty-five percent of full-time college freshman are employed in addition to attending school.

 Becoming familiar with the undergraduate catalog and academic calendar

 Many policies that directly affect students are listed in the catalog.
 Taking the time to read and be familiar with these policies can help students avoid the consequences of not following or not knowing about a particular policy or procedure.
 Undergraduate catalogs are handed out at orientation and should be kept at hand to refer to as necessary.

 In college, professors expect students to be prepared.
 It is the student’s responsibility to keep up with assignments, class group meetings, changes in the syllabus, etc. Academic planners are available for free to every student.
 They should take advantage of this!
 Or they may prefer to buy an organizer, PDA or wall calendar to keep track of everything.
 Parents can role model balancing a full schedule by discussing with their child how they manage time effectively at work and in their role as a parent.

 Learning good time management

-Your student may find themselves trying to do too many things at once and as a result doing them poorly.
-Examining priorities and developing a schedule that allows a balance of academic, social and personal time can be essential to first year success.
+Your student may find themselves trying to do too many things at once and as a result of doing them poorly.
+Examining priorities and developing a schedule that allows a balance of academic, social and personal time can be essential to first-year success.
 Suggest that your student uses his/her planner to map out how they spend their time every day.
 Include eating, sleeping, studying, commuting and socializing time.
-Usually this helps students realize that they don’t always have time to accomplish everything they need to and must make some changes in their schedule to accommodate their needs.
+Usually, this helps students realize that they don’t always have time to accomplish everything they need to and must make some changes in their schedule to accommodate their needs.

-Getting to know and seeking support of an academic advisor
+Getting to know and seeking the support of an academic advisor

 Getting involved on campus